pallet/pallet-vmfest/README.md

   1. a virtualbox disk image (typically with a *.vdi extension)
   2. a meta-data file with information about the image (*.meta extension)

-You can use your own virtualbox image or one of our pre-made ones, available here: https://s3.amazonaws.com/vmfest-images/
+Pre-made virtualbox images are available here: https://s3.amazonaws.com/vmfest-images/

-#### Option A - Let pallet-vmfest download an image for you:
+#### Option A - Let pallet-vmfest download an image for you

   1. From a repl,